EricCJoyce/Chess/README.md

 - `gameEngine.instance.exports.isRook_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a rook.
 - `gameEngine.instance.exports.isQueen_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a queen.
 - `gameEngine.instance.exports.isKing_client(unsigned char);` returns a Boolean value indicating whether the piece at the given index is a king.
-- `gameEngine.instance.exports.getMovesIndex_client(unsigned char);` writes the number of legal targets `n` and then a run of `n` indices for the current state of the board and the piece at the given index.
+- `gameEngine.instance.exports.getMovesIndex_client(unsigned char);` returns the number of legal targets `n` as an unsigned int and writes a run of `n` indices to the move-targets buffer.
-- `gameEngine.instance.exports.makeMove_client(unsigned char, unsigned char, unsigned char);` .
+- `gameEngine.instance.exports.makeMove_client(unsigned char, unsigned char, unsigned char);` applies the given move to the current game state and overwrites its encoding in the `currentState` buffer.
 - `gameEngine.instance.exports.isTerminal_client();` returns a Boolean value indicating whether the current game state is terminal.
 - `gameEngine.instance.exports.isWin_client();` returns an unsigned char indicating whether white has won, black has won, the game has reached stalemate, or the game is ongoing.
 - `gameEngine.instance.exports.draw();` prints the board to the browser console.